 We all have non-negotiables, especially when it comes to choosing a new RMIS.
-With so many features revolving around this software, JDi Data has narrowed down the choices to the Top 4 Must Haves for a RMIS.
+With so many features revolving around this software, JDi Data has narrowed down the choices to the Top 4 Must-Haves for a Risk Management Information System (RMIS).

 - Customer service quality

 - How often do they meet with clients

 - Ease of implementation

 If the software isn’t user-friendly, then it’s not for you.
 It’s meant to make you work smarter not harder.
 If the system doesn’t revolve around your needs then that’s an indicator to find another one that does.

 All business-to-business software needs to be systematic to make the user efficient with their time.
 It has to be organized, with well-displayed information, to increase workflow.
 In other words, it must be Agile.

 Examples of an efficient RMIS are:

 - Fast, to reduce delays and lag time

 - Have automated parts integrated for seamless integration with multiple parties involved